hugoscavino/camel3-spring/README.md

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

 ## About Hugo Scavino
-I am a full stack developer and I like to teach myself these technologies in order to jump start my teams.
+I am a full stack developer.
+I like to teach myself these technologies in order to jump start my teams.